cbrnr/python-intro-short/07-Strings/07-Strings.md

 0
 ```

-Therefore, the enclosing quotes are *never* part of the actual string content.
+The enclosing quotes are *never* part of the actual string!

 ### Concatenation
-Strings are immutable, so we cannot change them.
+Strings are immutable, so we cannot change them after they have been created:

 ```python
 >>> s = "house"